Stanislaus County Job Opportunities

 To learn more about our team click here

 The Health Services Agency (HSA) is a network of outpatient medical programs and services.
-The HSA includes: medical offices in six locations throughout Stanislaus County; Community Health Services (offering traditional public health services to the community); health education programs and participates in the Valley Consortium for Medical Education (VCME), a California nonprofit public benefit corporation.
+The HSA includes: medical offices in two locations throughout Stanislaus County; Community Health Services (offering traditional public health services to the community); health education programs and participates in the Valley Consortium for Medical Education (VCME), a California nonprofit public benefit corporation.
 The HSA holds strongly to its vision of "healthy people in a healthy Stanislaus" by developing its services with the community, in ways that support community need.

 ITC provides information technology services and support for all County departments.
 The ITC Department supports the Board of Supervisor's priority of Delivering Efficient Public Services & Community Infrastructure.